nebblu/ACTio-ReACTio/react/README.md

 * If errors in spherical collapse are experienced for non-f(R) theories, try setting yenvf=0 in the scol_init function in reactions/src/HALO.cpp.
 * Note if using the stand-alone version of ReACT, the reaction may have deviations away from unity of the order of ~0.1-0.3% for k<1e-3.
 Pyreact automatically sets it to unity at such large scales.

+## What's new?

+We have implemented the following to v.2:

+* Cleaned up directories, added heavy commenting in source code and notebooks and re ordered some source code for clarity.
+* Added in Dark Scattering model to react_with_neutrinos branch.
+* Split off beyond LCDM functions to BeyondLCDM.cpp in src directory for easily adding in new models.
+* Upgraded all beyond LCDM functions to use an n-dimensional array for parameters allowing for arbitrary number of theory parameters to be used.
+* Upgraded redshift space functions to use an n-dimensional array for rsd and bias parameters
+* Added in EFTofDE + PPF model for model independent predictions.
+* Optimised RSD multipole computation.
+* Created python wrapper for RSD multipoles and real space bispectrum.
+* Created new example python notebooks for bispectrum, rsd and EFTofDE calculations.